 Welcome to the Office of the Alumni Chair in Humanities

-The Alumni Chair in Humanities provides leadership in establishing the humanities in the curriculum and in the broader intellectual life of the community; assists other humanities faculty in developing interdisciplinary courses; organizes humanities symposia; conducts research in the humanities; manages the humanities library fund; and maintains a visible presence for the humanities on the campus.
+The Alumni Chair in Humanities provides leadership in establishing the humanities in the curriculum and in the broader intellectual life of the community; assists other humanities faculty in developing interdisciplinary courses; organizes humanities symposia; conducts research in the humanities; manages the humanities library fund; and maintains a visible presence for the humanities on campus.

-The current chair is Dr. Ellen L. Fleischmann (History).
+The current chair is Professor Ellen L. Fleischmann (History).
 The previous five chairs are Professor Eugene August (English), Professor Michael Barnes (Religious Studies), Professor Richard Benedum (Music), and Professor John Heitmann (History), and Professor Patricia A. Johnson (Philosophy).

 Please contact us if we can be of assistance.